garimaj2108/Data-Visualization-Team-Project/README.md

 ## Visualization in the making

-The shootings of Las Vegas and Texas were still fresh in my mind, hence all I could think of when I started developing my visualization was scouring for mass shooting data, and of course it wasn't too difficult to find the data.

-In my first iteration I am comparing the data of number of people killed in mass shooting from 2015 - 2017. https://public.tableau.com/profile/garima8871#!/vizhome/DeceptiveDataviz-Iteration1/Story1?publish=yes
+https://public.tableau.com/profile/garima8871#!/vizhome/DeceptiveDataviz-Iteration1/Story1?publish=yes

 After this I was at an impasse as to how do I use this data to not only make a claim but a fitting rebuttal to the claim.
 As a result I started exploring more articles on Gun killings and Gun control.
 This is where I realized that the Gun control argument will give me the opportunity to make two distinct claims, so I decided to not restrict my scope to just people killed in mass shooting but include a comprehensive data of people killed by gun, whether it was homicide or suicide or accidental death.